TRY THESE QUICK STORY STARTERS

-I have always found it helpful to use a story starter or some other form of creative writing exercise when faced with a blank page.
-So I made up a list of some of my favourites.
-Take a look at these and choose one.
+I have always found it helpful to use a story starter or a creative writing exercise when faced with a blank page.

 CHOOSE ONE STORY STARTER